When the chill is gone,

-We have!
-JBs break out the smoker every Wednesday.
-Smack in the middle of the week, we cook up our choice of BBQ favorites: BBQ brisket, tenderloin ribs, pulled pork, and more.
+It’s mid-March, 2020 — but it won’t be long before JBs is fired up for BBQ Hump Days again.
+Pretty soon we’ll be breaking out the smoker on Wednesdays.
+Smack in the middle of the week, we’ll be cooking up our choice of BBQ favorites: BBQ brisket, tenderloin ribs, pulled pork, and more.
 We decide what we’ll throw on the BBQ the morning-of.
 You decide the slather and pour.
 Come get some!

 Irish Pub & Sports Bar

 Tigard, OR 97224

 FOR SPORTS GAME INFO + LOST & FOUND + ORDERS TO-GO: